Things to do near Louvre Museum

 • Cost: Free

-See more for less around the Louvre Museum
+See more for less with a Paris Museum Pass

 Unlock the Paris Museum Pass for entry to the Louvre, Orsay, Orangerie, and more—all within a short walk.
-Save up to 40% and skip ticket lines at top Paris attractions.
+Save up to 40% on separate tickets, skip ticket lines, and maximize your museum day near the Louvre.

 Landmarks near Louvre Museum